Austin College Bulletin 2022-2023

 The program has three general goals:

-- Students gain in global awareness and intercultural understanding by taking part in semester or year abroad and by programmatic interaction with students who have completed international experiences.
+- Students gain in global awareness and intercultural understanding by taking part in a semester or year abroad and by programmatic interaction with students who have completed international experiences.

 - Students who study abroad will make gains in global awareness and intercultural understanding.

 - Austin College faculty will be engaged in assessment, advice, and sponsorship of study abroad opportunities consistent with broad curricular aims.

 Austin College emphasizes the international education of its students and arranges a variety of experiences throughout the world.
 Our students go overseas for cultural and language immersion, to pursue work in their majors, to take electives, and to engage in internships.
 Study abroad, when planned by the student in conjunction with the Study Abroad Office, is an integral part of the student’s degree program.
 Credit from study abroad is treated as transfer credit by Austin College and is converted at the rate of four semester hours being equal to one Austin College course credit.
 Students may petition for study abroad transfer credit to be applied to graduation requirements.

 Students select from an extensive list of approved programs based on the college’s affiliations with selected organizations and foreign and U.S. institutions.
 Summer programs also are available especially for language immersion and internships.
 (See College Costs section for information on study abroad program costs.)
 Study abroad benefits students in all majors within humanities, social sciences, and sciences.
 Students can study their chosen major or minor while gaining insight into language and culture of the host country.